 Pasta is my ultimate comfort food.
 This dish is one of my favorites!

 If you know me and have ever asked me what you should cook, I’ve probably told you to make pasta with zucchini (“pasta e zucchini” in Italian).
 All you need is 35 minutes to reach comfort-food nirvana.

 First, some background.
-In Naples, where Mom comes from, there are several one-pot pasta and vegetable dishes that start out cooking like soup, but end up with almost a creamy consistency when the liquid is absorbed.
+In Naples, where Mom comes from, there are several one-pot pasta dishes that start out cooking like soup, but end up with almost a creamy consistency when the liquid is absorbed.
+They include:

-My Nonna’s original version of this dish was like that.
+My Nonna’s original version of this pasta with zucchini was like that.
 She started by heating olive oil in a pot, adding onions and garlic, and then tomato, zucchini, salt and pepper.